Mittelreidenbach: Geography

-The village lies in the Reidenbach valley southeast of the Nahe River.
+The village lies in the Reidenbach Valley, southeast of the Nahe River.
 To the west lies Idar-Oberstein.

 History

-There is already the evidence of the fact that Mittelreidenbach is a very old settlement.
-The stones with markings, called "Hollen- and Bellenstein" [“Hell and Bell Stones”] in the ancient times, and the eleven graves of the Huns (burial sites of the Celts) are known to be in the area of the sports fields of Mittelreidenbach.
+There is already evidence that Mittelreidenbach is an ancient settlement.
+The stones with markings, called "Hollen—and Bellenstein" [“Hell and Bell Stones”] in [ancient times and the eleven graves of the Huns (burial sites of the Celts) are known to be in the area of the sports fields of Mittelreidenbach.

 The foundation of the present village of Mittelreidenbach goes back to the Frankish period (800-1000 AD).
 In the 12th century, the settlement belonged to the district of Naumburg bei Bärenbach.
-In this history appears a Ritter [knight], Werner von Reidenbach, in the years between 1282 – 1287, as the resident of Hachenpfuhls (now Hachenfels) near Naumburg.
-In 1321 the Herren [Lords] von Reidenbach zu Dune und Stein (Oberstein, now Idar-Oberstein) were given the properties of Weiersbach and Nahbollenbach.
+In this history, a Ritter [ knight], Werner von Reidenbach appears, in the years between 1282 – 1287, as the resident of Hachenpfuhls (now Hachenfels) near Naumburg.
+In 1321, the Herren [Lords] von Reidenbach zu Dune und Stein (Oberstein, now Idar-Oberstein) were given the properties of Weiersbach and Nahbollenbach.

-One of the first earliest mentions of Mittelreidenbach is found in a deed of sale in 1340, when the Edelknecht (the lowest rank of medieval German nobility) Johann von Oberstein sold the tithes in Reidenbach to the Archbishop of Trier, Baldwin of Luxembourg.
-After the extinction of the family of the Ritter von Reidenbach, the properties fell to the Herren von Schwarzenberg.
+One of the earliest mentions of Mittelreidenbach is found in a deed of sale in 1340, when the Edelknecht (the lowest rank of medieval German nobility) Johann von Oberstein sold the tithes in Reidenbach to the Archbishop of Trier, Baldwin of Luxembourg.
+After the extinction of the Ritter von Reidenbach family, the properties fell to the Herren von Schwarzenberg.
 With the extinction of the House of Schwarzenberg in 1483, the brothers Bernhard and Jost von Flersheim in Rheinhessen inherited the village and estate of Reidenbach.
-Later the Reidenbach package went as the dowry of Anna, the daughter of Jost Flersheim, to Emmerich von Dietz, the district officer of St. Wendel.
+Later, the Reidenbach package went as the dowry of Anna, the daughter of Jost Flersheim, to Emmerich von Dietz, the district officer of St. Wendel.
 When the male line of the House of Dietz became extinct in 1616, the village and estate of Reidenbach were annexed as orphaned fiefs by the Archbishopric of Trier and assigned to the district of St. Wendel.
 In 1779, it was transferred to the district of Oberstein.

 Under the crosier of the Archbishop, Mittelreidenbach remained until Napoleon and his Grande Armée overran the Palatinate.
-On 23 January 1798, the village was added to the French Empire as a part of the Département de la Saar, where it would stay in the arrondissement [prefecture] of Birkenfeld until 1814.
+On 23 January 1798, the village was added to the French Empire as part of the Département de la Saar, where it would stay in Birkenfeld's arrondissement [prefecture] until 1814.
 In 1816, the Congress of Vienna gave it to the Duchy of Saxe-Coburg-Saalfeld (after 1826, the Duchy of Saxe-Coburg and Gotha).
-The Duchy assigned it to the Principality of Lichtenberg, which was administrated by town of Lichtenberg, but the Principality's distance from the Duchy proved to be problematic.
+The Duchy assigned it to the Principality of Lichtenberg, which was administrated by the town of Lichtenberg, but the Principality's distance from the Duchy proved problematic.
 In 1834, the Principality was sold to the Kingdom of Prussia.
 Mittelreidenbach became Prussian, this time in the district of St. Wendel of the Rheinprovinz [Province of the Rhineland].
 With the fall of Prussia in 1918, it was added to Germany.
 Since the end of World War II, Mittelreidenbach has belonged to the state of Rhineland-Palatinate.
 Since the administrative reforms of 1970, it has been a member of the Verbandsgemeinde of Herrstein.